Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 Total commission5-6%$25,000-$30,000

 According to industry data, the national average real estate commission rate has declined from around 6% in the 1990s to approximately 5.3% today.
-Chicago tends to fall right at this average, though rates vary by property type, price point, and neighborhood.
+Chicago tends to fall right at this average, though realtor commission rates vary by property type, price point, and neighborhood.

 Chicago Commission Rates by Price Point